RELEVANT PROCEDURES AND GUIDANCE

 In all other cases, at the point when an Initial Contact is made, the duty worker should establish whether the enquiry can be dealt with by the provision of information and advice or re-direction to other agencies or services.

-An Initial Contact will be progressed to a Referral where the social worker or manager considers an assessment and/or services may be required for a Child in Need.
+An Initial Contact will be progressed to a Referral where the social worker or manager considers an assessment and/or services may be required for a Child in Need of support or protection.

 The social worker should clarify with the referrer, when known, the nature of the concerns and how and why they have arisen.